Enr1que319/Flights-Cloud-ETL/README.md

 To accomplish this task, the following tools were used:

--Python;
--SQL
--Spark
--BigQuery
+- Python
+- SQL
+- Spark
+- BigQuery
--Google Workflow
+- Google Workflow
--Apache Airflow
+- Apache Airflow
--Linux
+- Linux

 The procedure that was taken to process the information is as follows:

--Apply transformation to flight dealys data using Spark-SQL -Save the transformed data into Big Query partitioned tables -Use Google Workflow templates to automate the Spark ETL batch processing job -Use Apache Airflow to create DAGs and automate the batch processing job
+- Apply transformation to flight dealys data using Spark-SQL
+- Save the transformed data into Big Query partitioned tables
+- Use Google Workflow templates to automate the Spark ETL batch processing job
+- Use Apache Airflow to create DAGs and automate the batch processing job